It may be the cheapest VPN we’ve tested, but does paying $0.99 a month provide you with the privacy and performance you need?

 Latency was pretty high, but that was likely because we test relatively far from the nearest server.
 If you are a keen gamer it’s best to opt for a VPN with servers close by to your physical location.

-VPN99 limits users to just three server locations, the USA, the Netherlands, and Russia.
+VPN99 limits Android users to just 11 server locations, but luckily they are scattered across the world, covering the most popular destinations.

-If you are located in or near those countries this may be sufficient – unless you want to access certain geo-specific content – but if not performance will take a hit.
+If you are located in or near those countries this may be sufficient but if not performance will take a hit.

 There are plenty of other reasonably prices VPNs that offer way more locations – HideMyAss! has over 190.